Sandra Howard: Life

-She was trained at the Lucy Clayton Modelling Agency and as Sandra Paul, she was a well-known model in the 1960s and was featured on the cover of American Vogue for two months in a row, was photographed by David Bailey and Norman Parkinson and was acquainted with John F Kennedy, Frank Sinatra and Bob Dylan.
+She was trained at the Lucy Clayton Modelling Agency and as Sandra Paul, she was a well-known model in the 1960s and was featured on the cover of American Vogue for two months in a row.
+She was photographed by David Bailey and Norman Parkinson and was acquainted with John F Kennedy, Frank Sinatra and Bob Dylan.

 She has been married four times, the first of which was when she was 18 to jazz pianist Robin Douglas-Home, the nephew of the former Prime Minister, Alec Douglas-Home.
 She has a son, Sholto, from this marriage.
 She was later married to David Wynne-Morgan, a publicist, whom she also divorced.
 She then married advertising executive Nigel Grandfield.

 It was while married to Grandfield that she met Michael Howard at a Red Cross Ball.
 She and Howard subsequently married in 1975.
 They have a son and a daughter.

 She has written five novels, the most recent, Tell the Girl, was published on 3 July 2014.
 She made a brief foray back to her modelling career in the 1990s by posing for Marks & Spencer catalogues.